Skip to main content

 • and meet conditions that guarantee a high level of studies.

 The Foreign Language Courses are addressed exclusively to foreign nationals of countries inside or outside the European Union, who are graduates of upper-secondary schools or similar schools based abroad.
-If applicants have attended the last two grades of upper-secondary education or equivalent grades in a foreign country, they can present the appropriate school leaving that entitles them to be admitted to higher education institutions in the country where they graduate.
-Two or more Departments of the same or another University may organize a Foreign Language Course with a dual specialization, which lead to the award of a joint first cycle degree with a specialization in two different subjects.
+If applicants have completed the last two grades of upper-secondary education or equivalent grades in a foreign country, they can present the relevant School Leaving Certificate that entitles them to be admitted to higher education institutions in their graduating country.
+Two or more Departments of the same or another University may organize a Foreign Language Course with a dual specialization, which leads to the award of a joint first cycle degree with a specialization in two different subjects.

 Online language support in the Erasmus+ Programme

 By signing the Erasmus Charter for Higher Education, higher education institutions are committed to providing all necessary support to participants who travel, including their language preparation.
 In order to support them, online language support is provided for all mobility activities.
-This is made available by the European Commission to eligible participants in order for them to improve their foreign language skills before and/or during mobility.
+This is provided by the European Commission to eligible participants to improve their foreign language skills before and/or during mobility.

 Lastly, undergraduate and postgraduate study programmes of Greek Universities reflect and promote the international and european dimension.